Dcampb007/hucs0-fall22/schedule.md

 ---
 layout: page
-title: Course Outline
+title: Schedule
 description: Listing of course modules and topics.
 ---

-# Course Outline
+# Course Schedule

 {% for module in site.modules %}
 {{ module }}